Tecumseh, Ontario: Communities

 Besides the town proper of Tecumseh itself, the town of Tecumseh comprises a number of villages and hamlets, including Fairplay, Maidstone, Oldcastle, Paquette, Paquette Corners (partially) and St. Clair Beach (formerly from Maidstone Township).

 Governance

-Town Council
+2022 Town Council

-The 2018 Municipal Election in the Town of Tecumseh, which took place on October 22, had a voter turnout of 37.43%.
-The official results for the municipal election were signed off by Laura Moy, Director of Corporate Services/Clerk for the Town of Tecumseh.
+The results of the Ontario 2022 Municipal Election for the Town of Tecumseh were announced the night of October 24.
+The town had a voter turnout of 28.72%.
+Jennifer Alexander, Acting Clerk signed off on the Official results for the municipal election.